mdibl/biocore_documentation/bioinformatics/worksheets/transcriptome_assessment_worksheet.md

 Sequence identity needs to exceed a sequence identity threshold to relate that two sequences are part of the same cluster

+Used as a reduction technique, though you run the risk of merging together biologically interesting but similar sequences

+* Upshot is drop potentially redundant isoforms that would impact the quality of your assembly

 ### Step 3: Exploration

 #### TransDecoder

-Identifies candidate coding regions within transcripts
+Identifies candidate protein coding regions within transcripts, allowing you to stage sequences in blastp/blastx for functional discovery

 Based upon following criteria: